hyperledger/indy-besu/docs/design/did-methods.md

 > This first version of the `did:indybesu` DID Method will use an `<object-family>` value of `anoncreds` and an `<object-family-version>` of `v0` to match the pre-specification, open source version of anoncreds as implemented in the [indy-sdk](https://github.com/hyperledger/indy-sdk/tree/master/docs/design/002-anoncreds).
-Later versions of the `did:indy` specification will use a higher `<object-family-version>` as the AnonCreds standardization work proceeds and the required dependency on Hyperledger Indy is removed.
+Later versions of the `did:indybesu` specification will use a higher `<object-family-version>` as the AnonCreds standardization work proceeds and the required dependency on Hyperledger Indy is removed.
 In this initial version, the DID URLs are closely aligned with the existing object identifiers.

 > #### Schema

-DID URL: `did:ethr:testnet:0xf0e2db6c8dc6c681bb5d6ad121a107f300e9b2b5/anoncreds/v0/SCHEMA/F1DClaFEzi3t/1.0.0`
+DID URL: `did:indybesu:testnet:0xf0e2db6c8dc6c681bb5d6ad121a107f300e9b2b5/anoncreds/v0/SCHEMA/F1DClaFEzi3t/1.0.0`

 > - Object Family: `anoncreds`
 > - Family Version: `v0`